sushant-j/my-first-pull-request/README.md

    -- you will get a link out there,clone it by copy the link from dialog box.

-# 3. Make necessary changes.
+# 3. Make necessary changes

-# 4. Commit with a proper commit message.
+# 4. Commit with a proper commit message
 1. git commit filename -m"message".

 # 5. Initiate a Pull Request